(Disclosure: Some of the links below may be affiliate links)

 An excellent third pillar has a significant allocation to stocks.
-It will depend on your age, of course.
+It will depend on your situation, of course.
 You need to decide for yourself the allocation to bonds that you need.
-Moreover, Swiss bonds are in negative territory now.
+Moreover, Swiss bonds are in the negative territory now.
 So you may be better off with cash.
 For me, I want as much as possible of my third pillar into stocks.
 I already have bonds in my second pillar.
 My current allocation to bonds is more than enough.
-Ideally, a third pillar will have 100% allocation to stocks.
+Ideally, a third pillar will have a 100% allocation to stocks.

 An excellent third pillar has a diversified stock allocation.
 Switzerland is too small a country to only invest in it.
 I would like to have global stocks in my third pillar.
 Ideally, the allocation should be the same as a world stocks fund.
 Unfortunately, this is not possible in Switzerland.
 The law states that the third pillar must have at least 40% allocated to Swiss stocks.
 So an ideal third pillar should have 60% of international stocks and 40% of high-quality Swiss shares.

 And last but not least, a good third pillar has as little fees as possible.
 I want my third pillar to have zero load fees.
 I do not want to pay to get money inside the fund.
-This is extremely important.
+The absence of load fees is essential.
 You should never use any fund with load fees.

 With this in mind, let’s compare the main options out there.

 Third pillar providers

 There are many third pillars providers in Switzerland.
-Almost every bank offer a third pillar option.
+Almost every bank offers a third pillar option.
 However, a lot of them do not run their funds.
 Some of them provide funds from bigger banks.
 For instance, many Swiss banks offer third pillar funds from Swisscanto or UBS.